Quantum corrections to symmetron fifth-force profiles: Conclusions

 In certain areas of parameter space, the classical field remains virtually identical to the quantum field.
-This is true in particular for very small self-couplings.
-One should note, however, that for \(\lambda\lesssim10^{-40}\), it is expected that couplings to the Standard Model dominate, and thus a new source of quantum corrections would have to be taken into account.
+This is true in particular for very small self-coupling, as one might expect.
+One should note, however, that for \(\lambda\lesssim10^{-40}\), it is expected that couplings to the Standard Model dominate, and thus an additional source of quantum corrections would have to be taken into account.
 For sufficiently high but still perturbative couplings, we observe that the quantum-corrected force can be considerably weaker than the classical prediction.
-Indeed, for regions of parameter space that sit within current constraints \cite{PhysRevD.107.044008, yin_experimental_2025, universe10070297}, the symmetron force is as much as 30\% weaker than classically predicted.
+Indeed, for regions of parameter space that sit within current constraints \cite{PhysRevD.107.044008, yin_experimental_2025, universe10070297}, the symmetron force is as much as 30\% weaker than classically predicted, for the same input parameters.

-While our results speak mostly to perturbative self-couplings, there is a clear trend which shows that the strength of the correction scales almost linearly with the strength of the self-interaction.
-We suspect that this trend continues into the non-perturbative regime, and may even amount to a symmetron force that is practically undetectable for sufficiently high self-couplings.
-Phenomenologically, it would also be difficult to use such a field to account for observations related to dark matter.
+While our results speak mostly to perturbative self-couplings, there is a clear trend that shows that the strength of the correction scales almost linearly with the strength of the self-interaction.
+We suspect that this trend continues into the non-perturbative regime and may even amount to a symmetron force that is practically undetectable for sufficiently high self-couplings.
+Phenomenologically, it would also be difficult to use such a field to account for observations related to dark matter, since even environments with low ambient density may have vanishingly small fifth forces.
 Our results also apply directly to systems with large, screened and spherical sources or systems with planar geometry.
-However, such an idealisation does not mean we should expect quantum corrections to be minor for systems with, say, cylindrical sources \cite{panda}, or relatively small sources.
+However, such an idealisation does not mean that we should expect quantum corrections to be minor for systems with, say, cylindrical symmetry \cite{panda}, or relatively small sources.
 Field profiles still flatten away from the thin-wall approximation \cite{garbrecht_2018}.